 Led by Norcross teachers, students and volunteers, young artists from kindergarten through 12th grade are working together to create a mural approximately 60 feet in length, comprised of five panels depicting nature’s seasonal colors, wildlife and plants in colorful mosaics and painted images.

 The community-oriented project is made possible by the hard work of many dedicated volunteers along with fundraising efforts.
 Donations, such as the sandblasting provided by Precision 2000, are instrumental to the project’s success.
 To assist in the fundraising efforts, a Go Fund Me page was created to cover the cost of materials and supplies along with a finishing application to make the mural easy to clean should a "graffiti artist" tag the wall.

 Above: Businesses like Precision 2000 are contributing to the young artists' efforts.

 "This project has been about meeting people where they are—in schools and in the community," commented Adamczyk.
 "It has allowed us to meet the needs of the community while pulling education from art and that is good thing for everyone."

 From now until its completion, those passing by the Mitchell Wall Project will notice a banner on the retaining wall that includes a picture of a Norcross Elementary sports team who have helped raise funds for the mural by going door-to-door in the Norcross community.
 For those that live in the local community, don’t be surprised if they come knocking again!
 Upon completion of the mural, a block party is being planned in the neighborhood near the mural where students and the community can celebrate their hard work.

-Laura serves as education manager at GPB.
+Laura serves as director of education at GPB.
 Her role includes planning and implementing education projects and overseeing educational content for teachers and students.
 Laura taught middle grades and high school English language arts and journalism for 11 years.
-Most recently, she served as instructional learning manager at... more
+Most recently, she served as instructional learning manager... more